KingOfTheAce2/oecd-tpg-viewer-NACE-look-up/README.md

 2. **NACE Rev. 2.1 Code Finder** – an interface for searching activities in the NACE classification.
 3. **NAICS Code Finder** – a similar viewer for the North American Industry Classification System.
 4. **Side‑by‑Side Viewer** – display the NACE and NAICS finders together for easy comparison.
+5. **Classification Crosswalks** – browse and download mappings between NAICS 2022 and NACE Rev. 2.1.
-5. **Sankey Diagram Generator** – create simple Sankey diagrams from CSV/JSON data.
+6. **Sankey Diagram Generator** – create simple Sankey diagrams from CSV/JSON data.
-6. **ChartPal** – A client-side organisational chart builder written in vanilla JavaScript.
+7. **ChartPal** – A client-side organisational chart builder written in vanilla JavaScript.
    The diagram uses a top‑down orientation with connections drawn from the bottom of a parent box to the top of its children.
 The tool supports undo/redo history, local saves, PNG/SVG export and keyboard shortcuts.
 Hold <kbd>Shift</kbd> or <kbd>Ctrl</kbd> when clicking to